it3049c-fall22-henderson/js-exercises-pratxks/README.md

 ## Self-Evaluation:
-(For this assignment, there was 22 exercises checked by 68 automated checks) how many points out of 20 do you deserve on this assignment:
+(For this assignment, there was 22 exercises checked by 68 automated checks) how many points out of 20 do you deserve on this assignment: I passed all 68 tests, so I believe I deserve full credit for this assignment.

 ## Self-Reflection:
 <!-- What did you learn that you found interesting -->
+Practicing Javascript is interesting, as is developing solutions for technological problems.
+The fizzbuzz method piqued my interest.

 ### How long it took you to finish this?
+It took me around 4 hours to finish this assignment